nathbullen/transport_victoria/README.md

 The `public transport victoria` sensor platform uses the [Public Transport Victoria (PTV)](https://www.ptv.vic.gov.au/) as a source for public transport departure times for Victoria, Australia.

+## Thanks
+This is a branch of the original PTV integration by Bremor, updated to include additional disruption sensors and some logic guards around updating the sensor times.

 ## Installation (There are two methods, with HACS or manual)

 [![hacs][hacsbadge]][hacs]

-Install via HACS (default store) or install manually by copying the files in a new 'custom_components/public_transport_victoria' directory.
+Install via HACS (add this as a custom integration) or install manually by copying the files in a new 'custom_components/public_transport_victoria' directory.

 ## Prerequisites